-- 8.3.10 A variety of uses of the existing building may be acceptable, although the extent of internal works to the listed building will have a strong influence over the form of the conversion.
-These possibilities include conversion to residential, a cultural or heritage use that capitalises on the heritage of the park, such as a visitor centre, or a community use that could include education.
-It may be possible to achieve a mix of uses within the building. - 8.3.11 For clarity, this allocation is not for additional development.
+8.3.11 For clarity, this allocation is not for additional development.
 At this stage, it has not been demonstrated that significant additional development within the area will not harm the historical significance of the site or is otherwise appropriate.
-Any proposal that includes additional development would need to be accompanied by compelling evidence that such development will not have a detrimental impact on the many features of importance within the site, including areas of important habitat, significant trees, the House and other listed structures, views in and out of the site, and the overall significance of the park itself.
+Any proposal that includes additional development would need to be accompanied by compelling evidence that such development will not have a detrimental impact on the many features of importance within the site, including areas of important habitat, significant trees, the House and other listed structures, views in and out of the site, and the overall significance of the park itself, as well as on considerations such as access.